Steve Johnson (tennis): World TeamTennis

-Johnson has played five seasons with World TeamTennis starting in 2013 when he made his debut with the Orange County Breakers, and earning the Male Rookie of the Year award.
+Johnson played five seasons with World TeamTennis starting in 2013 when he made his debut with the Orange County Breakers, earning the Male Rookie of the Year award.
 He played two more seasons with the Breakers in 2016 and 2017, before playing for the New York Empire in 2018, and returning to the Breakers in 2019.
-It was announced that he will be joining the Orange County during the 2020 WTT season set to begin July 12.
+He joined the Orange County during the 2020 WTT season.